lebao3105/lebao3105/README.md

 **I'm currently learning to:**

-* Make an iOS tweak with Swift
+* Make an iOS tweak with Swift (now it needs a prefs page + some fixes)
 * Maybe learn to use web technologies?
 I don't have any idea about this
 * Improve my English